GambitNash/gn-ip-tracking/trunk/README.md

 1. Upload the plugin files to the `/wp-content/plugins/gn-ip-tracking` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the `Settings->IP Tracking` screen to configure the plugin with your IP Tracking account ID.
+1. Use the `Settings -> IP Tracking` screen to configure the plugin with your IP Tracking account ID.

 After installing and configuring the plugin, be sure to purge/flush any page cache(s) you may have (for example, W3 Total Cache) to ensure the IP tracking code is added to all pages.

+The status of the IP Tracking plugin is visible within the "At A Glance" section of your WordPress admin dashboard.

 == Frequently Asked Questions ==